darasus/ai-blog/content/introduction-to-hibernate.md

   classes, objects, inheritance, etc. Using this API, you can write code as if you are working with a local in-memory data structure but your code is actually accessing the database.
+intro: >-
+  High availability of services is a key success factor for enterprises and service providers.
+In today’s world, there is an increased penetration of mobile devices and other end user devices that need always-on services.
+So, it becomes essential for enterprises to implement systems that can handle frequent outages and are always available.

+  This blog is the first article in our Hibernate series where we will be covering all the concepts related to Hibernate.
+Here, we will begin by understanding What Is Hibernate?
+How Does It Differ From Other APIs?
+And learn about the different versions of Hibernate.
+We will also go through an introduction to the Architecture of Hibernate and its core components such as sessionFactory, Session, etc.
 ---

 ## What is Hibernate?